Workers' Comp

 Emergency Response and Medical Documentation

 The first priority after a T-bone accident is your medical care.
 We advise you on seeking treatment at Columbia hospitals and urgent care facilities, and we help you understand why prompt documentation of injuries is critical — not just for your health, but for your legal claim.
 Medical records that start on the day of the crash are far more powerful than records that begin weeks later.
+Your medical bills and treatment records form the foundation of your damage claim.

 2